JaimeQuezadaJr/whisper-live/README.md

 Real-time speech transcription using OpenAI's Whisper model with a modern web interface.

+**Built with:** OpenAI Whisper • PyTorch • Gradio • NumPy • SoundDevice

 ## Features

 - 🎤 Real-time audio transcription from your microphone
 - 🖥️ Clean, modern web interface
-- 📝 Full transcription history with timestamps
-- 💾 Save transcriptions to text files
+- 📝 Live preview of speech as you talk
+- 💾 Accurate final transcription when you stop recording
 - 🚀 Uses Apple Silicon (MPS) acceleration when available
-- ⚡ Low-latency processing with overlapping chunks
+- ⚡ Low-latency live display with complete audio transcription on stop

 ## Installation